What is CSW and why are we in New York to be part of it?

-Over the course of day we meet with Government delegations; catch up with fellow activists and make plans for the future; work with our colleagues to find ways to contribute to debate around the “agreed conclusions”; and meet with funders to share results and attempt to secure more funding for the women’s rights movement.
+Over the course of the day we meet with government delegations, catch up with fellow activists and make plans for the future, work with our colleagues to find ways to contribute to debate around the “agreed conclusions”, and meet with funders to share results and attempt to secure more funding for the women’s rights movement.

 Our colleagues have told us that CSW can be personally challenging.
 They say it’s confronting to see the denial of women’s humanity and rights, particularly by legitimised groups like UN Nation States.
 As an organisation that works in research, policy, advocacy and programs, we know the impacts these decisions can have on the lives of women.
 We can see ahead.
 At the moment, we’re seeing the disturbing rise of rhetoric around women’s primary role being motherhood and caregivers.
 This is something that needs to change.
 We’re seeing countries decriminalising violence.
 We’re seeing women’s rights at risk.

 What does it mean for the people involved?

 When the UN can’t back criminalisation of domestic violence, it lets national governments decriminalise domestic violence.
 If the UN can’t back comprehensive sexuality education, it allows national governments and conservative groups to withhold education and resources around pregnancy and protection against STIs.
 When the UN can’t back the human rights of people with diverse sexualities and gender identities, it creates environments in which states can create laws which make homosexuality punishable by death.